 The museum has many items, collected and donated over the years, documenting these artistic developments either as photographic records or actual items.
+One of our most comprehensive collections is from the Frome Amateur Operatic Society, and in 2023 we will receive a further collection from Frome Drama Club.

 The Frome Amateur Operatic Society